Money Matters

 2. Do you need to gain expertise in property accounting?

-For landlords who live overseas, those who use the Rent a Room scheme to let part of their own home, or those who have furnished holiday lets, landlord accounting is rarely straightforward and often littered with caveats.
+From landlords who live overseas, to those who use the Rent a Room scheme to let part of their own home, landlord accounting is rarely straightforward and often littered with caveats.

 To brush up on your knowledge, start with HMRC’s Property Income manual.